Tulsa vs. Memphis NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined for 61 points -- this matchup's over/under -- just two times this season.
+- Tulsa and its opponents have scored at least 61 points just twice this year.

-- Memphis has combined with its opponents to score more than 61 points in two games this season.

-- The two teams combine to average 59.6 points per game, 1.4 less than the over/under in this contest.
+- The combined points per game average of the two teams, 59.6, is 1.4 points fewer than Saturday's over/under.

-- The 65.6 points per game these two squads have allowed their opponents to score this season are 4.6 more than the 61 total in this contest.
+- The 65.6 points per game these two squads have surrendered to opponents this season are 4.6 more than the 61 over/under in this contest.

 - The average total in Golden Hurricane games this season is 57.5, 3.5 points fewer than Saturday's over/under of 61 .